Last updated on May 3, 2026

 ■ Light Requirements for Proper Spider Plant Care

-The Spider Plant prefers bright, indirect sunlight.
-While it can tolerate outdoor conditions, direct sunlight may scorch its delicate leaves.
-Spider plants can adapt to low-light areas as well.
+The spider Plant prefers bright, indirect sunlight.
+While it can tolerate outdoor conditions, direct sunlight may scorch its delicate leaves. spider plants can also adapt to low-light areas as well.
 If you love plants that thrive in shade, check out our full guide on Low Light Indoor Plants.

 ■ Water

-The Spider Plant prefers loamy, well-draining soil that stays slightly moist.
-A simple rule is to water when the top of the soil feels dry.
-Whenever possible, use rainwater or distilled water, as Spider plants don’t grow well with the additives in regular tap water.
+The spider Plant prefers loamy, well-draining soil that stays slightly moist.
+A simple rule is to water when the top of the soil feels dry, a method that works well for many indoor plants, including snake plants watering needs and peace lilies watering routine.
+Whenever possible, use rainwater or distilled water, as spider plants don’t grow well with the additives in regular tap water.

 Steady Watering